Climate change - driving forces

 Manufacturing industries and construction

 This is in contrast to the production volume by manufacturing and construction, which has increased over these years as shown by Figure 9.
-Manufacturing output has increased most years, with only a large drop in the year 2009 as a result of the recession.
+Manufacturing output has increased most years, with only a large drop in the year 2009 as a result of the recession and recently due to COVID-19 pandemic.
 Construction output shows a different path, because the impact of the economic recession has led to a more prolonged reduction in construction output.
-The fall in output has lasted up to 2013 and has only slowly been increasing over the past few years.
+The fall in output has lasted up to 2013 and has only slowly been increasing over the past few years before dropping gain due to COVID.
 Still, just prior to the recession, construction output was around 10 % higher than in the nineties, without having a visible impact on the GHG emissions for these years (see Figure 6).

 Households, commerce, institutions and others

-GHG emissions from fuel combustion by households, commerce, institutions and others contributed with a fall of 203 million tonnes of CO2-equivalent to the reduction of GHG emissions (see Figure 5) mainly due to a change in the fuel mix used.
+GHG emissions from fuel combustion by households, commerce, institutions and others arise mainly in connection to space heating and warm water.
+They contributed with a fall of 215 million tonnes of CO2-equivalent to the overall reductions of GHG emissions (see Figure 5) mainly due to a change in the fuel mix used.

-The relative drop in GHG emissions of 28 % over 1990 to 2019 (Figure 5) follows from a relatively stable downward trend (Figure 6).
-Fuel combustion by private households causes around 60 % of this source sector's emissions, and decreased by a slightly larger percentage than the source sector total.
-Figure 11 shows the related changes in the final energy consumption of households between 1990 and 2019, which even increased by 4 % over the same period of time.
+The relative drop in GHG emissions of 29 % over 1990 to 2020 (Figure 5) follows from a relatively stable downward trend (Figure 6).
+Fuel combustion born GHG emissions can be related to final energy consumption in households and commerce.
+Figure 11 shows the related changes in the final energy consumption of households between 1990 and 2020, which even increased by 4 % over the same period of time.
 In this case, the fuel mix change is the sole driver of the reduction of GHG emissions.
 The use of solid fuels fell by more than 70 % and the use of petroleum products halved.
 Households now use substantially more renewables, of which the use more than doubled, and more natural gas and electrical energy.

 Transport-related emissions, including emissions from international aviation

-The transport sector, including international aviation, is the only fuel combustion source sector, which shows an increase in GHG emissions over the last decades, as shown in Figure 5.
+The transport sector, including international aviation, is the only fuel combustion sub-sector, which shows an increase in GHG emissions over the last decades, as shown in Figure 5.
 Between 1990 and 2019, total GHG emissions increased by 33 %, or 241 million tonnes of CO2-equivalent (see Figure 12).
+In 2020, GHG emissions from transport dropped by more than 200 million tonnes CO2-equivalent due to the COVID-19 pandemic.
 The volume of transport, measured as the amount transported times the distance, increased over the past decades (see Figure 13).
 Obviously, fuel efficiency has not improved substantially enough to offset the increase in transport volume.

 Figure 12 presents the development over time of GHG emissions by the transport sector in more detail.
-To provide a complete picture, this figure also includes international navigation, which constitutes 13 % of the total GHG emissions of transport as reported here.
-Although GHG emissions are higher in 2019 compared with 1990, there has been a decreasing trend from 2007 up to 2013.
-However, currently GHG emissions from transport are back to an increasing trend.
-Still, in 2019 emissions were not yet back at the maximum of 2007 when GHG emissions were more than a third higher than in 1990.
+To provide a complete picture, this figure also includes international navigation, which constitutes 10-15 % of the total GHG emissions of transport as reported here.
 Road transport is the largest contributor with close to three quarters of the transport-related GHG emissions.
 International aviation has seen the largest growth over the years by more than doubling its GHG emissions.

 The development in GHG emissions correlates closely with overall transport activity, also referred to as transport performance or transport volume, measured in tonne-kilometres and passenger-kilometres, see Figure 13.
-Note that these statistics are currently only available for the EU-28 and up to 2018.
-Still, the general trend will not be very different for the EU-27.
+Note that these statistics are currently only available up to 2019.
 Passenger transport has increased during most of the years and only shows small setbacks, whereas freight transport clearly shows the impact of the economic recession.
 With less economic activity, less transport of goods is required.
 Transport performance statistics confirm that road transport is the most significant mode of transport; more than 80 % of passenger transport performance and more than 50 % of freight transport performance is due to road transport when considering all types of transport modes (inland, air and maritime transport).

-The energy consumption in transport has increased by 39 % from 1990 to 2019, in line with the increase in transport activity.
+The energy consumption in transport has increased in line with the increase in transport activity.
 Overall, transport has hardly improved its fuel efficiency.
 Almost all fuel used in transport consists of petroleum products and there has only been a marginal shift towards renewables, so there has not been a significant favourable shift in the fuel mix as seen for the other sectors.

-To conclude this chapter on GHG emission from fuel combustion, energy mix changes seem to be the driving force behind the reduction in most fuel combustion sectors.
+To conclude this chapter on GHG emission from fuel combustion, energy mix changes seem to be the driving force behind the reduction in most fuel combustion sub-sectors.
 In particular the manufacturing and construction industries have managed to substantially increase their energy efficiency.
-The following sections describe the GHG emissions by source sectors other than fuel use.
+The following sections describe the GHG emissions by source sectors other than fuel combustion.

 Industrial processes and product use

-The source sector 'industrial processes and product use' is responsible for 9.1 % of the total GHG emissions including international aviation (see Figure 4).
-Of the three non-energy source sectors, it has the largest absolute reduction in GHG emissions in 2019 compared with 1990, equal to 122 million tonnes of CO2-equivalent (see Figure 5).
-The source sector represents a wide range of production processes and economic activities across different industries.
+The source sector 'industrial processes and product use' is responsible for approximately 9 % of total GHG emissions including international aviation (see Figure 4).
+Of the three non-energy source sectors, it has the largest absolute reduction in GHG emissions in 2020 compared with 1990, equal to 149 million tonnes of CO2-equivalent (see Figure 5).
+This source sector represents a wide range of production processes and economic activities across different industries (see Table 1).
+Notably, this source sector excludes GHG emissions from fuel combustion (see above).

-Out of the total GHG emissions in 2019, around 10 % was emitted by the agricultural source sector (see Figure 4).
-Over the time span 1990 to 2019, the source sector reduced its emissions by 102 million tonnes of CO2-equivalent, which corresponds to -21 % compared with 1990.
-Figure 14 shows the GHG emissions in 1990 and 2019 for different agricultural activities.
+Out of the total GHG emissions in 2020, around 11 % was emitted by the agricultural source sector (see Figure 4).
+Over the time span 1990 to 2020, the source sector reduced its emissions by 100 million tonnes of CO2-equivalent, which corresponds to -21 % compared with 1990 (see Figure 5).
+Figure 14 shows the GHG emissions in 1990 and 2020 for different agricultural activities.

 Not all digestive systems produce as much methane as the digestive system of cattle.
-For example, the head count of swine in the EU is 191 % of the head count of bovine animals, as shown in Figure 15.
+For example, the head count of swine in the EU is almost twice the head count of bovine animals, as shown in Figure 15.
 Still, the enteric fermentation of swine is only 2 %, of total GHG emissions of enteric fermentation.

-Figure 16 shows the quantity of nitrogen from manure production over the 13 years up to 2017.
-The quantity of nitrogen in manure production from swine has fallen more than the quantity of nitrogen in manure production from bovine animals over these ten years.
+Figure 16 shows the quantity of nitrogen from manure production over the 16 years up to 2019.
+The quantity of nitrogen in manure production from swine has fallen more than the quantity of nitrogen in manure production from bovine animals over these years.
 More detailed data from the GHG emission inventories shows that the reduction in GHG emissions from manure management are in line with the changes in the quantity of nitrogen in manure production: GHG emissions from swine manure management fell by more than GHG emissions from cattle manure management over these years.
-Cattle manure management and swine manure management contribute respectively by 44 % and 34 % to the total GHG emissions from manure management in 2019.

 Emissions from waste